 This program protects large areas of forest, which are used to meet developer forest mitigation requirements in an offsite location.
 The Montgomery County Planning Department administers this program by approving bank locations and monitoring transactions between developers and bank owners.
 Banks may be created by planting a new forest or by protecting an area where forest is already established.
 Once a bank is established, the forest is protected permanently.

 As part of our forest conservation efforts, we are planting forests in stream valley parks to improve water quality and habitat.
 Our reforestation projects are funded by developer contributions to our Forest Conservation Fund.
 Learn more about our public replanting projects.

-	To increase urban tree canopy, we have launched Shades of Green, a pilot program that provides free trees and two years of tree care to property owners in downtown Silver Spring, Montgomery Hill and downtown Wheaton.
+To increase urban tree canopy, we have launched Shades of Green, a program that provides free trees to property owners in 21 central business and road code districts.